seanox/pdf-service/README.md

 - Creation of markup as preview e.g. for the frontend
 - API for other markup renderers and generators
 abstract templates for individual generators and renderers
+- PDF comparison for test automation: pixel-based and difference image generation

 # Licence Agreement